nginxinc/nginx-gateway-fabric/tests/longevity/longevity.md

 1. Create a Kubernetes cluster on GKE.
 2. Deploy NGF.
-3. Expose NFG via a Load Balancer Service with `"networking.gke.io/load-balancer-type":"Internal"` annotation to allocate an internal load balancer.
+3. Expose NFG via a LoadBalancer Service with `"networking.gke.io/load-balancer-type":"Internal"` annotation to allocate an internal load balancer.
 4. Apply the manifests which will:
     1. Deploy the coffee and tea backends.